 Talavera pottery is a type of tin-glazed earthenware produced in and around Puebla, Mexico.
-Like in Jingdezhen of China, the access to high-quality resources (black and white clay from Amozoc and Tecali nearby) makes the city an ideal location for pottery trade.
-During its golden age (from mid 17th century to mid 18th century), its technique and process were standardized and regulated by guilds of artisans.
+Like in Jingdezhen of China, the access to high-quality resources (black and white clay from Amozoc and Tecali nearby) makes the city an ideal location for the pottery trade.
+During its golden age (from the mid-17th century to the mid-18th century), its technique and process were standardized and regulated by guilds of artisans.
 Local workshops almost went extinct after the Mexican War of Independence (1810-1821), but the form, rediscovered as cultural heritage, is now experiencing a revival.

 Most of the ceramic work on display at the Crow comes from the colonial period, with supplementary examples from Iraq, Spain, and China for comparison.
 A large number of pieces are on loan from the Franz Mayer Museum in Mexico City.

-When it comes to painting, Talavera potters digested, digressed and devised, with an artistic freedom to venture afar, as to the chagrin of their true sources.
+When it comes to painting, Talavera potters digested, digressed, and devised, with the artistic freedom to venture afar, as to the chagrin of their true sources.